-Samburu & Meru Lodges
+Only The Best Samburu & Meru Lodges

-There exist here more exotic game species seldom seen in other parks such as gerenuk, reticulated giraffe and the blue legged Somali ostrich as well as more frequent leopard sightings.
-Samburu has a permanent water supply fed from Mount Kenya and consequently, the profusion of game also produces numerous predator species balancing each other.
+There exist here more exotic game species seldom seen in other parks such as gerenuk, reticulated giraffe and the blue legged Somali ostrich, as well as more frequent leopard sightings.
+Samburu has a permanent water supply fed from Mount Kenya, and consequently, the profusion of the game also produces numerous predator species balancing each other.

-Famed conservationists George and Joy Adamson raised Elsa the lion cub here.
+Famed conservationists George and Joy Adamson raised Elsa, the lion cub here.
 Elsa became the main character of the popular book and the award-winning movie "Born Free."
 In recent years, the reserve has gained notoriety as the home of the unusual lioness named Kamunyak, who garnered media attention for adopting and caring for oryx calves.

-Our expert consultants will guide you as to the choice of excellent lodges and camps available as part of your bespoke itinerary.
+Our expert consultants will guide you as to the choice of the following excellent Samburu & Meru Lodges and safari camps available as part of your bespoke itinerary.